Keeping your child safe online

 - The risk of exploitation

-When applying to be a student at ACS, parents or carers agree that their child will work under the school’s Acceptable Use Policy .
+When applying to be a student at ACS, parents or carers agree that their child will work under the school’s Acceptable Use Policy.
 When students (and staff) are working on school devices and the network our filtering and monitoring systems are in place to support safety online.
 However, vigilance of adults and education of students is still essential to ensure all students are safe when online at school or outside of school.

 Parents and e-safety

+As parents, we often assume our children know more than us about IT, because many of them spend so much time using it.
 Although we cover online safety extensively at school, conversations at home are by far the most effective method of protecting our children.
 Knowing they can turn to someone at home if they make a mistake or if they are unsure about anything can help prevent situations escalating into a more major problem.

 There are lots of helpful resources online to support parents with having conversations about online safety.
-We have gathered together a handful below that contain excellent resources to help you.

 Click here to enter the Olympus Trust's Online Safety Hub

 It is really important that we get students to think about how much of their lives are spent online and the impact this can have on their sleep, mental health and self-confidence.
-ADD OPS DATA?

 The CEOP Education programme is a part of the National Crime Agency's response to tackling child sexual abuse.
 They offer support for parents https://thinkuknow.co.uk/parents and students 11-18s | CEOP Education (thinkuknow.co.uk) including reporting an incident.